kaikalii/rimworld/src/generations.md

+In Rimworld's Biotech expansion, you can make cool custom genomes for your colonists.
+However, getting those genes to propogate correctly to future generations can be complicated.

-This short guide contains everything you need to know to make multi-generational colonies in RimWorld's Biotech expansion.
+This short guide contains everything you need to know to make multi-generational colonies with a persistent custom xenotype.

 It covers the basics of pawn reproduction, gene inheritance, xenotype propogation, and inbreeding avoidance.